 The New Year is upon us.
 Most organizations are busy planning a digital marketing strategy for 2018.
 Looking at top marketing trends allows you to know what’s out there.
+You can always check the marketing trends from last year.
 This is the age of customer centricity.
 Each marketing strategy is created with the customer relationship in mind.
 The main aim is to provide a personalized engagement to the target market.

 What does 2018 hold for digital marketing?
 There are several predictions on various digital marketing trends that will work this year.
 Here are the top trends which highlight the significance of technology and building consumer trust and authenticity.

 In the previous years, marketing platforms collected and stored relevant customer information.
 This was pertaining to browsing patterns, site usage, content preferences and search history.
 The information helped marketers all over to create custom messages targeted to specific people.